RishiDalvi/sanscript/README.md

    Execute the modules manually for testing and experimentation.

 ### Online Playground
-Visit the official [Sansript Playground](https://sanscript.netlify.app/) to write and execute Sansript programs directly in your browser.
+Visit the official [Sanscript Playground](https://sanscript.netlify.app/) to write and execute Sanscript programs directly in your browser.

 ---

 ## 📜 Syntax and Documentation
-For a comprehensive guide to Sansript's syntax, keywords, and examples, refer to [`documentation.md`](documentation.md)
+For a comprehensive guide to Sanscript's syntax, keywords, and examples, refer to [`documentation.md`](documentation.md)

 ---

 ## 🌐 Website Features
-- **Code Editor**: Write Sansript programs in a syntax-highlighted editor.
+- **Code Editor**: Write Sanscript programs in a syntax-highlighted editor.
 - **Execution Engine**: Run programs directly in the browser using Pyodide.
 - **Thematic Design**: An old-paper style vintage theme for aesthetics.